4th grade pronoun-antecedent agreement worksheets

-Fourth graders handle agreement when the antecedent hides: collective nouns that act singular (the team won its game), compound subjects that act plural (Ravi and Zoe shared their notes), and sentences where a nearer noun tries to steal the match.
+Fourth graders handle agreement when the antecedent hides: collective nouns that act singular (the team won its game), compound subjects that act plural (Ravi and Zoe shared their notes).
 Find the true owner, then match.

 The kind of sentences you'll get